Upgrading SQL Server when used with FileHold

 - Perform the SQL Upgrade via the SQL installation process.
-This is not covered in this procedure.
+Refer to the documentation provided by Microsoft.
 Reboot the server as required.

-- Once complete - ensure that your FH_Service account is still the DBOwner of all 5 FileHold Databases, and has valid log in permissions in the SQL Management Studio.
+- When the upgrade is complete, ensure that your FileHold service user account is still the DBOwner of all FileHold databases and has valid log in permissions.
+You can do this using Microsoft SQL Management Studio.

 - Run the Server Health Checker: Run the Health checker application to validate that all is functioning, by following this procedure page.
 Green/amber is good, red indicates a configuration issue.